S-razmi/Real_NVP/README.md

 The model takes a simple base distribution, often a multivariate Gaussian distribution, and transforms it into a more complex distribution during forward propagation:

 - **Deforming the Distribution:**
-  - The transformations through the coupling layers progressively deform the simple base distribution to closely match the characteristics of the target data distribution.
+  - The transformations through the coupling layers progressively deform the simple base distribution to match the characteristics of the target data distribution closely.

 ### 4. Paper-Specific Elements: